esheldon/fitsio/README.md

     >>> fitsio.write(filename, recarray)

-    # the FITS class gives the ability to explore the data, and gives more
+    # the FITS class gives the you the ability to explore the data, and gives
-    # control
+    # more control

     # open a FITS file and explore
     >>> fits=fitsio.FITS('data.fits','r')